Roof Top Tent Reviews

-The entire frame is covered with a heavy duty poly-cotton fabric that is weather resistant, including rain and snow and helps protect against the UV rays.
+The entire frame is covered with a heavy-duty poly-cotton fabric that is weather-resistant, including rain and snow, and helps protect against UV rays.

 When set up, this Tepui tent measures 50 inches by 51 inches by 12 inches and weighs roughly 99 pounds.
 The tent is equipped with multiples of pockets inside for easy storage.

 When it is time to pack the Tepui tent up, there are included bungee cords to making tying the tent down easier!